 Tracing landowners can become extremely complicated at A-road service areas, where the land is often leased and/or divided between companies.

-Separate parking should be provided for coaches, caravans, lorries and abnormal loads, with drive-through parking bays preferred, and additional disabled spaces and electric vehicle charging points.
-It is no longer necessary to provide dedicated parking for hotel users.
+Separate parking should be provided for coaches, caravans, lorries and abnormal loads, with drive-through parking bays preferred, and additional disabled spaces.
+Hotel guests now need separate parking spaces again, but electric vehicle charging points do now count towards the total parking provision.

-The minimum number of spaces that must be provided is calculated relative to the traffic on the road.
+The minimum number of spaces that must be provided is calculated relative to the traffic on the road, though exceptions are now permitted on a case-by-case basis.
+Smaller percentages are used for A-roads; the figures are halved for motorway rest areas; and truckstops use bare minimums.
 Most developers will allocate an additional area of land which can later be built on to provide additional parking spaces, instead of the previous method of adding haphazard overflow parking areas.

 Nationally there is a severe shortage of HGV parking spaces, especially along motorways.
 Dedicated lorry parks are permitted and starting to open.
 Only ones positioned away from the motorway network are allowed to double-up as an operating centre.

-All motorway services were originally required to offer free parking, at all times, and to monitor their sites for vehicles which had been abandoned.
+All motorway service areas were originally required to offer free parking, at all times, and to monitor their sites for vehicles which had been abandoned.
+Nobody had considered overnight parking because sleeping in vehicles was too uncomfortable, and leaving your vehicle was unnecessary.
+The parking areas were divided into "private vehicles" and "commercials", with the two vehicle types usually having separate vehicles, and therefore being kept well apart.

-In 1966, following reports of abuse, service areas were allowed to install signs allowing parking for "a reasonable period of rest and refreshment only".
+In 1966, following reports of excessive overstays, service areas were allowed to install signs allowing parking for "a reasonable period of rest and refreshment only".
 This period was not specified or enforced, beyond telling people to leave.

 The government wanted to introduce new income streams to motorway service areas, both to help the struggling operators, and to help themselves (as the original contracts gave the government a percentage of each service area's income).
 In January 1971, they suggested that vehicles should be allowed to park overnight, with the impact on capacity being managed by "imposing reasonable charges".
 Parked vehicles had to be removed in the morning, and operators had to make provisions for safety and security.
 Service areas weren't allowed to expand their parking areas purely to cater for overnight parking, because of legal issues involving the compulsory purchase order that motorway service areas were built with at the time.